jlndk/devoops/report/41_Lessons-Evolution-&-Refactoring.md

 Only problem is that the previous tests were an API test script along with Python unit tests.

 In order to see immediate results, a Github Action was created to automate running the API test.
-That didn't really work, as it didn't catch all edge cases, so instead the project got configured to be tested with the API simpulator.
+That didn't really work, as it didn't catch all edge cases, so instead the project got configured to be tested with the API simulator.

-Implementation of a proper test suite came later down the line, with The team was always aware of the fact that there should be more tests, and were even reminded when things broke in production (like when the register page broke completely).
+Implementation of a proper test suite came later down the line, with unit tests for the dotnet runtime, as well as several end to end tests.
+The team was always aware of the fact that there should be more tests, and were even reminded when things broke in production (like when the register page broke completely).
 Though it is a lesson that the team has already learned in previous projects, here the team learned it once again.